 Welcome to my website!
 I’m excited to share with you the progress see happening at NID.
 I’m proud to be a part of board of directors that is coming together to begin to focus on many of the concerns I have spoken about in these past two years since I was elected.

-One of them was the practice of conducting business through standing committee meetings at which only two board members could attend as active participants due to provisions of the Brown Act which controls much of what elected officials in California can do.
+One of my concerns was the practice of conducting business through standing committee meetings at which only two board members could attend as active participants due to provisions of the Brown Act which controls much of what elected officials in California can do.
 Because of this set-up not all board members were allowed input until it was time to make the final decisions, creating frustration for staff and the members that were involved in the particular committee.
 Now we are holding the committee workshops in the mornings of our regular board meetings on the 2nd and 4th Wednesdays of the month, which gives all of us the opportunity to hear the information at the same time and get our questions answered before making decisions.

 As some of you may know, our prior general manager left the district last June.
 Since then, the board has been defining our needs, interviewing management and staff to understand traits they are looking for in a general manager, and this spring we began the earnest effort of interviewing candidates for this important position.
-A host of good candidates applied and, as I write, we are in the final stages of this process.
-Once this position is filled, a top priority of the selected candidate will be to backfill the positions of engineering and maintenance manager, as these positions were also vacated in the last year.
-Having these positions refilled will open up further opportunities for positive change.
+A host of good candidates applied and, the board has selected Jennifer Hansen.
+See details about her under the announcement tab.
+I’m thrilled she is joining NID and look forward to working with her.

-Other goals include the construction of fish passage in Auburn Ravine at our Hemphill dam diversion site, set up a more environmentally safe vegetation management program, and implement canal modernization and raw water efficiency improvements.
+In addition, I am working on setting up a more environmentally safe vegetation management program, and implement canal modernization and raw water efficiency improvements.
 Check the Issues page for more details.

 I am also planning to send out a quarterly newsletter, so if you would like to receive it, please let us know by filling out the contact form.